About Phil Steck

 In the General Election, Phil defeated Jennifer Whalen in a spirited race.
 Phil was attacked by his opponent for being a supporter of gun control, for example.
 He won with 57% of the vote.
 Phil was re-elected in both 2014 and 2016, when he received 61% of the vote.

-Phil serves on the Assembly’s Health, Insurance, Judiciary, Transportation, and Children and Families Committees.
+Phil serves on the Assembly’s Health, Insurance, Judiciary, Transportation, and Labor committees.
 He was the only first-term Assemblyman on the Health Committee.

 Phil was a delegate for Bernie Sanders to the 2016 Democratic National Convention